davidfurlong/personal-website/content/posts/2019-08-17-how-to-build-an-email-reply-feature.md

 ## Why it may create value for your users ⏳

-People use your app to accomplish a goal, not to gaze confusingly at your snazzy new interface where half the buttons are not where they used to be.
-Their goal is not navigating your apps experimental navigation, nor trying to remember which email and password or social login they used for your app's login with your _must contain at least 12 characters, !$_- password policy_.

-Their goal I describe in this post is to respond to a new message notification in their email inbox, and the fastest and simplest way for them to do that is to reply to the email.
+The goal of your user which I describe in this post is to respond to a new message notification in their email inbox.
+The fastest and simplest way for them to achieve their goal is to reply to the email.

 > _If your app has message threads that are transactional in nature, and you care about transaction success rates, you probably want to provide this shortcut for users.
 See limitations at the end of this article for a look into the exclusions for this rule._

+An engineer following this guide should be able to be implement the technical parts of this feature in less than a day barring any extensive security auditing needs.

 ## How does it work (high level) 🔀

-1. Someone posts to a message thread, and another user, let's call him _Jonny_ is subscribed to receive email notifications of new messages to this thread.
+1. _Johnny_ is subscribed to receive email notifications of new messages to a message thread in your app.
-2. Jonny receives an email notification from your app's email servers containing the contents of the message and who sent it, to which thread.
-This email also indicates that Jonny can reply to the email to respond into the thread.
+2. Johnny receives an email notification from your app's email servers containing (1) the contents of a new message (2) who sent it, (3) in which thread it is.
+The email notes that Johnny can reply to the email to respond into the thread.
-3. Jonny hits reply, and the original email's 'reply-to' email address is automatically used to fill the 'To' field of his email.
+3. Johnny hits reply, and the original email's 'reply-to' email address is automatically used to fill the 'To' field of his email.
 This 'reply-to' email address contains at least information to uniquely identify the messaging thread, usually via a thread id.
-Jonny writes his message in the email body section and presses send
+Johnny writes his message in the email body section and presses send
-4. The email server which your domain's DNS indicates emails should be sent to receives the new email, it looks at the 'To' field, 'Body' field and other fields and send along the new message information to your apps API in order to add a new message to your database.
+4. The email server which your domain's [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) points to receives the new email, among other things it looks at the 'To' and 'Body' fields and sends along the new message to your app's [API](https://en.wikipedia.org/wiki/Application_programming_interface) in order to add a new message to your database.
-5. The message is added to the database and can be seen in your app's interface.
-Email notifications to the other participants may also be sent
+5. The message is added to your database and can be seen in your app's interface.
+Email notifications to the other participants may also be sent at this time.

 ## How would one build it  🏗

+_I recommend skipping to [Limitations & Considerations](#limitations) if you're not interested in the technical parts._

 I'm assuming you have the infrastructure to send notification emails to users in which you can specify the _Reply-To_ header.
 If you don't have this part, I recommend using a third party service such as _Sendgrid_, _Mandrill_ or _Customer.io_ and following their guides to set up sending emails.
-We use Sendgrid and their API allows us to send emails including the \`replyTo\` email header.

 **Problem:** How do you set up a program that can receive emails and parse their contents?